 - Pure axial compression (point A).
-This is the largest axial compression load that column can support.
+This is the largest axial compression load that the column can support.

 - Compression with minor bending (point B).
 This is the case of a large axial load acting at a small eccentricity.
-The stress distribution becomes inclined but section is still under compression.
+The stress distribution becomes inclined but the section is still under compression.
 Failure occurs by crushing of the concrete.